Azure/batch-shipyard/docs/97-faq.md

 Disadvantages of `native` mode are:

 * Singularity containers are not supported.
-* Dynamically updating Docker images with the `pool images update` command is not supported.
 * `input_data` of any kind at the task-level is not possible.
 * `output_data` to `azure_storage` Azure Files (i.e., file shares) is not
 possible.
 * Peer-to-peer distribution of Docker and Singularity images is not possible.
-* `azureblob` is not supported as a Shared Data Volume.

 #### Does Batch Shipyard support Linux custom images?
 * Yes, please see [the guide](63-batch-shipyard-custom-images.md).